MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

 #### Networking

 The example SAP systems architecture uses a hub-spoke topology.
 The hub virtual network acts as a central point of connectivity to an on-premises network.
-The spokes are an SAP virtual network that's peered with the hub.
+The spokes are SAP virtual networks that are peered with the hub.
 You can use the spokes to isolate workloads.

 The architecture uses one SAP virtual network per workload zone.
 It uses a different SAP virtual network for production, development, quality assurance, and the sandbox.
 In the architecture, the Azure hub virtual network is peered with the production, development, quality assurance, and sandbox virtual networks.
 Traffic flows between the on-premises datacenter and the hub through a gateway connection.